Bed Bug Oregon

 How to Help Bedbug Control Work Better

-If you suspect bed bugs, a few simple steps can help keep the problem from getting worse before treatment begins.
+If you suspect bed bugs, a few simple steps can help contain the infestation before treatment begins and help rid of bed bugs in the home more efficiently.

-- wash and dry suspect fabrics on high heat when appropriate
+• wash and dry suspect fabrics, including bed sheets when appropriate, on high heat

 Most importantly, avoid rushing into random treatment.
 Instead, focus on confirming the issue and keeping it contained.